THE NEED

 » Trauma

-Many veterans must confront and endure lasting effects from post-traumatic stress (PTS), military sexual trauma (MST), moral injuries, and soul injuries.
+Many veterans carry heavy baggage of post-traumatic stress (PTS), military sexual trauma (MST), moral injuries, and deep emotional scars.

 06